sbrudenell/auton-canvas/API.md

 ## Text.stroke(...)

-Set or return the color of the text element.
+Set or return the color of the `Text`.

 ```javascript
 var stroke = text.stroke();